Which Of The Following Is The Best Description Of Wysiwyg

 Improved Collaboration

-Future WYSIWYG editors are likely to offer more robust collaboration features, allowing multiple users to work on the same document or website simultaneously.
+Future WYSIWYG editors are likely to offer more strong collaboration features, allowing multiple users to work on the same document or website simultaneously.
 Real-time co-editing, version control, and integrated communication tools will streamline the content creation process and improve teamwork.

 Focus on Accessibility